videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 In this tutorial, you'll learn how to:

-- Authenticate your app to Azure AD with the right roles and permissions
+- Authenticate your app to Azure AD with the right permissions.
 - Create policy blueprints using conditional access schema.
 - Add new policy blueprint to all your branch offices and subsidiaries in one click.
-- Update and remove a policy blueprint.
+- Update and remove a policy blueprint and rollout the changes.
-- Update state of a policy blueprint.
+- Update state of a policy blueprint and rollout the changes.

 # Pre-requisites